Wei-MLE-DS/Product_Replacement_Agent/README.md

 - **Image Upload & Validation**: Detects valid, AI-generated, or photoshopped images.
 - **Conversational UI**: Collects product title and return reason from the user.
 - **Metadata-Based Recommendation**: Finds similar or better products using fuzzy matching and metadata similarity.
-- **Web Search Fallback**: Uses Tavily to find alternatives if no suitable product is found locally.
+- **Web Search Fallback**: If no suitable product is found locally, the agent will automatically perform a web search and return a clearly formatted web result as a fallback.
 - **Streamlit UI**: User-friendly chatbot interface with test mode for easy testing.
+- **Automated and Interactive CLI Testing**: Use test scripts for both automated and manual testing.

 ---